Madison-based Schoep's Ice Cream files for receivership, an alternative to bankruptcy

 On Monday, Schoep’s filed for receivership, an alternative to bankruptcy in which a court-appointed receiver protects a company’s assets until a sale of the company is made.

-Michael Polsky, a Milwaukee attorney, has filed to be the receiver.
-Polsky said the goal is to sell Schoep's and have it operate as the same business with the same name and all of the current employees.
+Michael Polsky, a Milwaukee attorney who has completed more than 300 receiverships over the past 20 years or so, has filed to be the receiver.
+Polsky said the goal is to sell Schoep’s and have it operate as the same business with the same name and all of the current employees.

 “We’re very optimistic that we’ll be able to have a successful sale process,” Polsky said.
 “The company has already spoken to a number of different potential purchasers.”

+The company has been owned and operated by generations of the same family, the Thomsen family, since the 1940s and employs around 150 full-time workers.

-When Schoep's is sold, the money from the sale will go toward its creditors.
+If Schoep’s is successfully sold, the money from the sale will go toward its creditors.
 The court will decide how much goes to whom.

-Although its assets are larger than its debts, Polsky said Schoep's likely won't sell for more than $19.1 million, meaning its debts are larger than what the company is valued at.
+Although Schoep’s assets are larger than its liabilities, Polsky said the company likely won’t sell for more than $19.1 million, meaning its debts are larger than what the company is valued at.

+“It’s possible that all creditors will not be paid in full,” Polsky said.
+“At this point, we don’t know.”

 The sale of the company is expected to take around 60 days, according to a press release from Polsky.